drshahizan/software-engineering/proposal/submission/sec01/Curiousity/readme.md

     </table>

 ### Testing Methodologies:
-The testing methodologies that will be used are black-box testing, white-box testing, and grey-box testing.
+The testing methodologies that will be used are black-box testing and white-box testing.

 * <b>Black-box testing</b>:
 Also referred to as functional testing or behavioural testing, is a testing technique where the tester is unaware of the internal workings of the system being tested.
 The tester in this method only has access to the system's inputs and outputs, and they test the system's functionality in accordance with its specifications and requirements.
 In the case of the KTDI event management system, the end-users such as JKM KTDI, KTDI college office staff, and fellow members will conduct this kind of testing.